mrwalakala/mrwalakala.github.io/about.md

 permalink: /about/
 ---

-A 26y/o dev that have fun with programming.
+A 27y/o dev that have fun with programming.

+From 2018 on ServiceNow, especially on ITBM and custom application